New Mexico - Sectoral Privacy Overview

 New Mexico's Genetic Information Privacy Act, under §24-21-1 et seq. of Article 21 of Chapter 24 of the N.M.
 Stat., prohibits the use of genetic information in employment or recruiting decisions.
 Genetic information is information about the genetic makeup of an employee or the employee's family, including information from genetic testing, genetic analysis, DNA composition, participation in genetic research, and use of genetic services.

-An employee claiming a violation of the Genetic Information Privacy Act may bring an action in a New Mexico state court seeking relief including actual damages, a penalty of up to $5,000, reasonable attorneys' fees, and court costs.
+An employee claiming a violation of the Genetic Information Privacy Act may bring an action in a New Mexico State court seeking relief including actual damages, a penalty of up to $5,000, reasonable attorneys' fees, and court costs.
 In addition, the Attorney General ('AG') or district attorney may bring a civil action against an employer who violates the Genetic Information Privacy Act.

 New Mexico law prohibits an employer from reading, interrupting, taking, or copying any message, communication, or report intended for another by telegraph or telephone without the consent of a sender or the recipient (§30-12-1(C) of Article 12 of Chapter 30 of the N.M.
 Stat.).
 This law applies to telephone and other electronic communications (State v.
-Covazo, 936 P.2d 882, 885 (N.M.
+Coyazo, 936 P.2d 882, 885 (N.M.
 Ct.
 App.
 1997)).

 New Mexico law prohibits employers from requesting or requiring that applicants provide their usernames and passwords to their personal social media accounts (§50-4-34(A) of Article 4 of Chapter 50 of the N.M.
 Stat.).
 This prohibition does not preclude an employer from implementing policies regarding workplace use of the internet, social networking sites, and email.